parthasarma/parthasarma.github.io/README.md

 parthasarma.github.io
 =====================

-The aim is learn and master JavaScript and build the Battleship Game.
+The aim is learn and master Analytics, Personalization and Audience creation.
 Added commit-msg hook

 trying again